-Blood in your dog's poo can range from noticeable bright red streaks to a subtle black tinge throughout the whole poo (see support from players of People's Postcode Lottery photographs).
+Blood in your dog's poo can range from noticeable bright red streaks, to a subtle black tinge throughout the whole poo (see photographs).
 You may even see blood dripping from your dog's bottom after they have been for a poo.